arjunr2/WALI/applications/README.md

 ```

 **NOTE**: Some builds (e.g. bash) generate and execute intermediate WALI binaries in their
 build process.
-To support this, register it as a miscellaneous binary format.
+We require registration of our interpreter as a [miscellaneous binary format](https://github.com/arjunr2/WALI/tree/main?tab=readme-ov-file#miscellaneous).